Internet Connection articles

 The 5th generation mobile network has finally arrived and promises a new level of performance that will have a much more significant impact on our lives than previous generations.
 5G comes with a network infrastructure to support the manufacture of more powerful smart devices that can achieve multi-gigabyte transfer rates. ...Continue reading

-How to Troubleshoot a Lost Wireless ConnectionPublished: May 2, 2020, 8:48 a.m. in Wireless Network, Internet Connection, How-to by Emil S.
+How to Troubleshoot a Lost Wireless ConnectionPublished: May 2, 2020, 8:48 a.m. in Wireless Network, How-to, Internet Connection by Emil S.

 Confirm that Wi-Fi has been enabled, it could be a simple matter of one of the hardware or software Wi-Fi switches being turned off.
 Check the Switches on the Router The router itself could be turned off, so check the indicator light.
 Routers usually come with a physical toggle for ...Continue reading